William Daniell: A Voyage Round Great Britain

 In 1813 Daniell decided to undertake what was to be his greatest artistic work, A Voyage Round Great Britain.
 His plan was to journey around the whole coast and record views of places of interest.
 An integral part of the venture was to provide a running commentary, which described the scenery and the conditions of the people.
-Daniell had already had excursions in England, Wales and Scotland and so he had a good idea where to go and what he might find by way of subjects for paintings.
+Daniell had already made excursions in England, Wales, and Scotland, so he had a good idea of where to go and what he might find by way of subjects for paintings.

-The original intention was to make a coastal trip by sea, but it became clear early on in the venture that this was not practical, and most of the journey around the coast had to be made by road.
+The original intention was to make a coastal trip by sea, but it became clear early on in the venture that this was not practicable, and most of the journey around the coast had to be made by road.
 The journey was completed in six separate trips, over the period 1813 to 1823.
 In the summer of 1813, Daniell and his companion, Richard Ayton, who was to write the accompanying text, covered the coast from Land's End to Holyhead.
 The following year in August they went from Holyhead to Kirkcudbright.
 Richard Ayton did not accompany Daniell on the rest of the journey, leaving Daniell to sketch the scenery and also write the text.
 Daniell's approach was to make pencil sketches of views that looked interesting, annotating them with details of colour and texture.
 The sketches included people and scenery.
 The transfer of the picture from paper to copper in the form of an aquatint plate required great artistic skill and dexterity.
 The process is very delicate.
 This was done on his return to London, as was the printing and colouring of the prints.
 Daniell must have had a very good visual memory of the places he had visited, as up to five years elapsed between the production of the sketches and the prints being completed.